 The reason that a parent or court-appointed legal guardian must be present at the first visit is because we will discuss the steps of the study in more depth, the risks and benefits of participating, and they will give us permission/consent for the child to participate in the study.
 We cannot move forward with the study if we do not have consent or permission from the parent or legal guardian.

-In addition, in the MRI visit, the parent or legal guardian will be asked to fill out a screening form for the child asking about anything that might create a health risk or interfere with the brain pictures, such as: non-removable braces, cochlear ear implants, metal implants, body piercing, etc. The MRI technician will review the screening form and ask the parent or legal guardian the necessary questions to ensure your child’s safety and comfort.
+In addition, in the MRI visit, the parent or legal guardian will be asked to fill out a screening form for the child asking about anything that might create a health risk or interfere with the brain pictures, such as: non-removable braces, cochlear ear implants, metal implants, body piercing, etc. The MRI technician will review the screening form and ask the parent or legal guardian the necessary questions to ensure the child’s safety and comfort.

 Participating in our study is completely voluntary, and you can always stop participating at any point.
 You can call us to learn more or ask us any questions that you have.
 If you talk with us on the phone and/or come in for a first meeting to learn more and decide you do not want to continue, that is perfectly ok!
 That being said, the study is approved by an institutional review board (IRB, which is a committee that assesses ethics and safety of research with human participants).
 The risks to participating in our research study are minimal.
 For example, some children may feel nervous about answering questions in the interview, or when the fMRI session begins.
 We do everything we can to help children to feel comfortable, and we remind them that they can stop at any time.
 We will discuss all the possible risks with you before you agree to participate in the study.

 Some parents also wonder about the sleep part of the study.
-If your child is invited to the sleep group, our team, as well as the specialists at Nicklaus Children’s Hospital, will be there to make this experience as fun, memorable and comfortable as possible.
-Also, our kid-friendly room is ready with television and a comfortable bed.
+If a child is invited to the sleep group, our team, as well as the specialists at Nicklaus Children’s Hospital, will be there to make this experience as fun, memorable and comfortable as possible.
+Also, our kid-friendly sleep suite is ready with television and a comfortable bed.
 Kids tend to enjoy staying over, since they can bring their own sources of fun, such as favorite DVDs, books, and board games.
 Additionally, the child’s guardian will be asked to sleep in the room at Nicklaus with the child, to make this experience as enjoyable as possible.

-Why should my child volunteer?
+- Why volunteer?

 The volunteers who come to have us take pictures of their brain help us with our research.
 Without them, it would be incredibly hard to make any advances in our field.
 We simply wouldn't know anything about the brain and how it works.
 Being part of research is often a memorable and enjoyable experience for families who participate, and we’ve heard a lot from families who were happy to contribute to science.
 Additionally, we hope that this work may increase our knowledge of how we can target treatments for children with anxiety.